SnooZ-ZA/BOBsHints/README.md

 # BOBsHints
-Hints at start of session
+ESX Hints at start of session